Apply for a Service Dogdownload an application here

 Fundraising Timeline & Policy

-So, in order to accurately match our training timeline with your fundraising timeline we have developed this protocol for all fundraising clients.
+So, in order to accurately match our training timeline with your fundraising timeline, we have developed this protocol for all fundraising clients.
 We understand that the nature of fundraising is uncertain and that sometimes there are periods of great progress while other times the progress slows down.
-Therefore, for fundraising clients we will not assign a dog to their specific training profile until we have received around 70% of their campaign total.
+Therefore, fundraising clients will not be assigned a dog to their specific training profile until we have received around 70% of their campaign total.
 We will not set a placement/intensive date until we have received 90% of the total amount due.
 Full payment is required at least one month prior to placement.

 As we discuss in the interview, all of our dogs learn a core curriculum of 100 or more behaviors before we assign them a specific training profile, which usually happens when they are 10-12 months old.
 So, it is not as if you are assigned a puppy when you get assigned a dog.
 Clients are assigned dogs that have already learned the majority of the curriculum, including an array of service tasks.
 They just have not learned the tasks that are unique to an individual client and the pairing of service tasks with the symptoms outlined in each client’s symptoms and services worksheet/training profile.